2.1 Diversity: The Changing Face of America’s Students

 - If people in your community were asked to estimate the demographics of California’s students, how close would they be to correct?

 - The demographics of California’s schools have changed dramatically since 1970.
-Could the state’s apparently slow rate of academic improvement be a “Simpson’s Paradox?”
+How has this affects the schools in your community?

 - Education statistics rarely include private schools, and often omit charter schools.
 How many students does that represent in your community?